 2. Compare the last lessons in the current level with the first lessons in the next level.

-If the subject that you didn’t finish is one built on previously-learned concepts, such as math, compare the incomplete lesson topics from your current level with the first few lessons in the next level.
+If the subject you didn’t finish is one built on previously-learned concepts, such as math, compare the incomplete lesson topics from your current level with the first few lessons in the next level.
 Each level usually includes some review at the beginning of the year, so you may be able to skip the unfinished lessons without even noticing.